lylewinton/oaicat-figshare/README.md

-**OAICAT-figshare** is an extension library for [OAICat](https://www.oclc.org/research/areas/data-science/oaicat.html) that implements customised interfaces for harvesting the figshare repository.
+**OAICAT-figshare** is an extension library for [OAICat](https://www.oclc.org/research/areas/data-science/oaicat.html) that implements customised interfaces for accessing your figshare repository.
+Once configured OAICat will provide an OAI-PMH web service that can be used to harvest recently updated figshare records.
-By configuring a *FigshareOAICatalog.searchFilter* you can present a virtual repository, eg. an institutional figshare repository, specific groups, specific tags.
+By configuring a *FigshareOAICatalog.searchFilter* you can present a virtual repository, eg. an institutional figshare repository, or specific groups, or via specific tags.
 The *JSON2oai_dc* Crosswalk outputs rich Dublin Core metadata (DC).
-Beyond ordinary DC elements, figshare files and custom_fields can be configured as output metadata.
+Beyond ordinary DC elements, figshare files and custom_fields can be output as metadata and can be customised to create flexible output elements.

+**OAICAT-figshare** is now also an executable tool.
+If all you want is to harvest recent figshare records (OAI-PMH ListRecords style) without the need for an OAI web server in between, you can now also execute the JAR library via the command line.
+Run it without arguments to obtain help on what arguments are required.

 [OAICat](https://www.oclc.org/research/areas/data-science/oaicat.html) is an
 open source software project.
 It is a Java Servlet web application which